jamesconfy/Login-Validation/README.md

 # Login_Validation
-Codes to take, validate and store a user using Python(Flask)
+Codes to take, validate and store a user using:
+- Python(Flask)
+- SQlite3(Database)
+- Bootstrap CSS